November 15, 2022

 Reminder for the new support fund

-In 2020, the EU established the Justice Transition Fund (JTF), which provides an additional EUR 19.3 billion to support the transition to climate neutrality.
+In 2020, the EU established the Just Transition Fund (JTF), which provides an additional EUR 19.3 billion to support the transition to climate neutrality.

 To draw lessons for the implementation of the new fund, the auditors assessed how much EU support in the period 2014-2020 effectively contributed to the socio-economic and energy transition in the EU regions, where the coal industry was predominant.